toxyl/corona/README.md

 # Covid-19 Info

 Watch it live: https://www.webcodesign.de/corona

+## Data Source
+The data displayed is retrieved using the [Coronavirus Tracker API v2](https://github.com/ExpDev07/coronavirus-tracker-api).

 ## Filtering
 You can filter the overview by country names and/or country codes.